-- Draw pink line on outside of ear shapes with beads in a bottle.
+- Draw a pink line on the outside of ear shapes with beads in a bottle.

 - Trim inside of ear shapes so that they fit together and look right with the bottle cap.

-- Add bottle cap to top of ears over wet paint.
+- Add bottle cap to the top of ears over wet paint.